PejLab/Pantry/README.md

 - `stability.smk`: RNA stability, quantified using [Subread featureCounts](http://subread.sourceforge.net/) to count reads from constitutive exons and all introns and using their ratio.

 Snakemake looks at the inputs and outputs for each rule and figures out the order and number of times to run each step.
 Pantry includes sensible defaults for this set of tools, but you can edit the commands and add new modalities.

+Pantry also includes an optional LaDDR add-on in `steps/laddr.smk` to generate latent residual phenotypes (`latent_residual`) after the standard Pantry modalities are normalized.
+This workflow:

+- converts Pantry BAM files to bigWig coverage (`bamCoverage`)
+- runs `laddr setup`, `laddr binning` (or links existing bins), `laddr coverage`, `laddr fit`, and `laddr transform`
+- converts LaDDR output to BED and applies Pantry normalization

 ![Phenotyping pipeline diagram](phenotyping/diagram_steps.png)